 From your organization's accounting records, using the same revenue categories that are included in IRS 990 reporting, generate a report that shows revenues for the Pandemic Period for the application for that period.
 For Pandemic Period 1, show actual revenues for the 21-month period of March 1, 2020 - November 30, 2021.
+For Pandemic Period 2, show actual revenues for the 12-month period December 1, 2021 - November 30, 2022.
 The ideal report would include actual revenues by month or fiscal year and by category/source and be in Excel format for easy analysis in the review process.
 Other formats may also be acceptable.